rootstrap/blog/content/Building an Engine-modularized API in Rails - Guillermo Leopold.md

 **Cons:**
-  * Lot of configuration and changes are needed when starting working with engines, requires a bit of time during the first weeks.
+  * Lot of configuration and changes are needed when starting working with engines, as a consequence it requires a bit of time during the first weeks.
   * Lack of information on the internet, building an API with engines doesn’t seem to be a popular choice.
-  * Despite our effort to avoid repeating code, we still repeat more code than when working in a monolith api
+  * Despite our effort to avoid repeating code, we repeat even more code than when working in a monolith api.

 After overcoming the initial learning curve, we feel quite comfortable working with engines and we found out the benefits of having chosen this architecture instead of a monolith one, so I think that I would use it again if it fits the project requirements.
 In spite of that, we still have a lot to learn and improve upon what we already did.